Zernach/Ryans_Recommendations/README.md

 # 📱 Mobile App Development Installation Guide
-💻 Everything Needed for React Native Mobile App Development on a New Laptop
+💻 Everything Needed for React Native Mobile App Development on a New MacBook

 <br/>
 <br/>